dobromirmontauk/open-leadership-management-cookbook/recipes/README.md

 1. [Management✅](management/): starting to come together with some useful content.

 # "Leadership" vs "Management"
+'Leadership' and 'management' are hard to define & distinguish.
+It's almost tempting to throw up our hands, give up, and shove all the recipes together.

+But there _is_ a difference, and we believe that not attempting to untangle the best leader patterns from the best manager patterns hurts our ability to grow the next generation of both.
+An illustration of this confusion comes from [TWIG](need_link_here), the Engineering Leadership class that Dobromir founded at Twitter.
+This was a course aimed at Individual Contributors, not managers, and yet a frequent question was "should I take this class if I want to become a manager?"
+One of the few strong, uncompromising positions we'll take in this cookbook is that _leadership is not just for people managers_.
+We strongly believe that teams cannot become [High Performing](need_link_here) without _every_ member's leadership voice.

+So, as a very rough cut, recipes that mainly apply to people managers will go under the [management](management/) tree, while all other recipes will go under the [leadership](leadership/) tree.
+When there is ambiguity on where to find a set of recipes we will link them from both sides to make navigation easier.

+# Explaining the Difference

+We've seen the question "what is the difference between Leadership & Management?" come up often enough that it deserves its own set of recipes.
+Please contribute your own explanation here, or link to really good ones you find online!

+## Dobromir's Recipe

 Both Leadership & Management are fundamentally about changing how people think.
 Change how they think, and they'll behave differently.
 Change how they behave, and they'll reach different outcomes.
 Like the physics equivalents of